 Coaching and Training Essentials

-4. Jurgen Klopp and his coaching staff are going to have time to really focus on training.
+4. Jurgen Klopp and his coaching staff will be working hard in training.
 Last month there were ten games, which makes planning and training very difficult.
 This makes tough runs of form both common and hard to climb out of.
 A quiet month will a match on average every nine days will prove extremely accommodating, especially knowing two of three matches being at Anfield.